HDFGroup/vol-cache/doc/DESIGN.md

 These environment variables will set the cache effort for all the files universally.
 If one want to control the caching effect from a file by file basis, one can set it to file access list using H5Pset_fapl_cache, and create / open the file using the property list.
 This will negate any global setting from the environment.

-### Stacking multiple caching VOL
+### Stacking multiple caching VOL connectors
 One can setup mutiple caching VOL with each pointing to different tier of storage.
 For example,
 ```bash
 export HDF5_VOL_CONNECTOR="cache_ext config=conf1.dat;under_vol=518;under_info={config=conf2.dat;under_vol=0;under_info={}}"
 ```
 In this case, the firt caching VOL is setup through `conf1.dat`, the second is through `conf2.dat`.
 The order of the caching location should be from higher to lower.
+In other words, in the parallel write case, data will be written to the node-local storage defined by conf1.dat first, and then pushed to the layer defined by conf2.dat, and finally to the parallel file system; in the parallel read case, data will be read to the layer defined by conf2.dat, and then be read to the layer above which is defined by conf1.dat, finally to the memory.